LibraryOfCongress/api.congress.gov/python/README.md

 ⏵ chmod a+x cdg_cli bill_example.py
 ```

-Windows folks will probably need to type `python` before the script.
+Windows folks will probably need to type `python` before the script,
+assuming it is in your PATH.

 ## Command line interface